Cacti/plugin_hmib/README.md

 directory, rename the directory to 'hmib', and then from Cacti's Plugin Management interface, Install and Enable the pluign.

-Once you have installed the hmib plugin, you need to install it's Device Template, and then in addition, you must copy the script server script files to Cacti's scripts directory.
-Those files are located in the plugins templates/scripts directory.
-In addition, you should copy the script server resource files to Cacti's resource/script_server directory.
-Once there, graphing for Cacti's build in Host Resources Mib objects will come from the hmib plugin.
-Make backups of all files replaced, just in case you decide to remove the plugin at a later date.
+Once you have installed the hmib plugin, you need to install two Packages for Graphing.
+First you need to install the 'Host_Mib_Summary_Device.xml.gz' package.
+This Device Package installs a Device Template and associated Data Queries and Graph Templates to track roll-up statistics by OS Type and by application name.

+The second package to install is the 'Host_Mib_Device_Level_Application_stats.xml.gz'.
+This package  includes a Data Query to track Application memory and CPU use at the individual Device level.
+You will need to manually add this Data Query to either the Device Template for your HMIB type devices and Sync Templates, or manually add it to devices that you wish to track specific memory and CPU stats by application.
+For this specific Data Query, you will either have to manually create the Graphs, or create an automation rule to create the Graphs that you are interested in.

 Once everything is in place, you need to goto Cacti's Settings page and locate the 'Host MIB' tab and complete the hmib's setup.
 From there, you can set collections frequencies and levels of parallelism.
 You can also turn on the automation of Cacti Devices and Graphs as well.
 The hmib plugin also monitors application usage over time.

-Once you have installed and enabled the Plugin, ensure that you import the Device Package Host_Mib_Summary_Device.xml.gz that is located in the hmib/templates directory.

 ## Bugs and Feature Enhancements